SamSalvatico/architecture-test/README.md

 3. understand which operator make the requests and provide a first level of input validation;
 4. we enqueue the input to process it asynchronously (currently, for testing purpose, the queue is set as *sync* in .env);
 5. we transform the operator tours to our own internal object;
-6. we store our objects to make other processes able to download related data and persist them definitely.
+6. we store and send our objects to make other processes able to download related data and persist them definitely.

 ### 1 - API